 The GMFMC has designated eight coral HAPC since 1984 (Florida Middle Grounds, East and West Flower Garden Banks, North and South Tortugas, Pulley Ridge, Stetson Bank, and McGrail Bank) (Figure 4-4).
 Not all HAPC are associated with fishing regulations, but the types of fishing activities that can occur in those areas designated as coral HAPC are limited, and anchoring by fishing vessels is prohibited.
 GMFMC also took final action to designate an additional 23 coral HAPC in November 2018, though the NMFS rulemaking to implement this designation is not yet complete.
-Figure 4-4 will be updated at the time this plan is finalized to reflect any change to the status of this rulemaking process.
 Twenty-four additional sites remain under consideration by the GMFMC for potential designation as coral HAPC (GMFMC 2018c).